smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 Self-joins are also used in relational division.

-Given the following table of employees and their licenses, determine all employees who have matching licenses.
+Given the following table of employees and their licenses, determine all employees with matching licenses.

 | EmployeeID | License |
 |------------|---------|